-If you access Agent Desktop from the Cloud, you launch it by clicking Agent Desktop in the Genesys Portal.
+|If you access Agent Desktop from the Cloud, you launch it by clicking Agent Desktop in the Genesys Portal.

-Log in and out of Agent Desktop
+Log in to Agent Desktop

 Select the Remember Me check box to save your username and tenant information for the next time you login on same browser.
 This information will be populated in these fields.

 - You enter your password on a different login screen.
 Don't enter it in the Tenant field.

 - Clicking Change login account takes you back to the main log in screen.